We have many perfect destinations for your adventure travel, whatever your needs

 Sepilok Orangutan Reserve

-Return to the mainland (approx 45 mins) and continue on to a guesthouse located near the Sepilok Orangutan Rehabilitation Centre by taxi (approx 30 mins).
+After breakfast we return to the mainland (approx 1 hour) and walk back to the hotel to collect our big bags before continuing on to a guesthouse located near the Sepilok Orangutan Rehabilitation Centre by mini bus (approx 45 mins).

 The Sepilok Orangutan Rehabilitation Centre was set up to help re-introduce these wonderful creatures back into the wild after a life of domestication or having been orphaned.
 To aid the orangutans adapt to the wild, a supplementary diet of bananas and milk is laid out on feeding platforms twice a day.
 From the viewing platform, you can watch and photograph these charming creatures as they swing into view on ropes and vines.
 We're not permitted to hinder the orangutans as human contact must be kept to a minimum and it's essential that you follow the instructions of the park, as directed by your leader.
 There's also a short film about the orangutan rehabilitation process to watch in the reserve's interpretation centre.

 Visit the newly opened Bornean Sun Bear Conservation Center.
 This is a wonderful new center taking care of rescued Sun Bears that have spent many years mistreated and locked away in cages.
 Borneo Sun Bear Conservation center is giving a better life to these bears by caring for them with the hope of reintroducing them back into the wild.
 They are doing great work at promoting Sun Bear conservation in Borneo through animal welfare, conservation, rehabilitation, research and education - to put a stop to these cruel practices.
 There is plenty of time for an optional visit to see these very cute bears!